-Even with the best forecasts, it can be hard to know what to expect from hurricane season.
-But your recovery from a storm can be planned in advance.
-Texas Windstorm Insurance Association (TWIA) urges coastal communities and policyholders to protect themselves, their families, and their property by taking the below steps today.
+Even with the best forecasts, it can be hard to know exactly what to expect from hurricane season, which runs from June 1 through November 30.
+Your recovery from a storm, however, can be planned in advance.
+TWIA urges coastal communities and policyholders to protect themselves and their families by being proactive and preparing for storms before they hit.

 Do you have both windstorm and flood insurance?

-Make sure you have both windstorm (wind and hail) and flood insurance well in advance of any storm.
+Coastal Texans may need both a windstorm (wind and hail) and a separate flood insurance policy, in addition to their homeowner’s insurance policy.
+Windstorm and flood policies must be secured well in advance of any storm.
 Most insurance companies, including TWIA, cannot offer a windstorm policy once a storm appears in the Gulf of Mexico (learn more).
-Flood coverage (which TWIA cannot provide) is offered through the National Flood Insurance Program and requires a 30-day waiting period after you purchase it before it becomes effective.
+Flood coverage (which TWIA does not provide) is usually offered through the National Flood Insurance Program and has a 30-day waiting period after you purchase it before the coverage becomes effective.

-Do you know your deductible and coverage amount?
+Do you know your deductible and policy limits?

-A deductible is the amount of money the policyholder agrees to pay on a claim “out of pocket” before any payment is due from the insurance company.
-The policyholder chooses the deductible amount when they buy a policy.
-The policy’s deductible amount will automatically be subtracted from your first claim payment.
-If the cost to repair or replace damaged property is less than the deductible amount, you will not receive a claim payment.
+A deductible is the amount of money the policyholder agrees to pay before any claim payment is due from the insurance company.
+The policyholder chooses the deductible amount when they buy a policy, usually 1-2% of the policy limit(s).
+The deductible is subtracted from your claim payment.
+If the cost to repair or replace damaged property is less than the deductible amount, no claim payment is issued.

-The coverage amount (a.k.a. the “limit of liability”) is the maximum amount of money the insurance company will pay on a claim.
+The coverage amount (a.k.a. the “policy limits” or “limit of liability”) is the maximum amount of money the insurance company will pay on a claim.

-You can look up both numbers on your policy Declarations page.
+You can look up both amounts on your policy declarations page.
 View an example here.
-Now is the time to meet with your insurance agent to discuss your policy, its coverages, and to make any updates to it.
+Before the next storm threatens, meet with your insurance agent to discuss your policy, its coverages, and to make necessary updates to it.

 Do you know how to report a claim?

-Should you need to report a claim to TWIA, you can do so online with Claims Center or the Policyholder Portal, call (800) 788-8247, option 1, or contact your insurance agent.
+Should you need to report a claim to TWIA, for fastest service, use the online Policyholder Portal.
+If you are unable to file online, call (800) 788-8247, option 1, or contact your insurance agent.
 Learn more about the claims process.

 Have you prepared your property?

-A little preparation now can go a long way in reducing property damage during a storm.
-Install storm shutters (alternatively, cut plywood so it’s ready to install over windows in the build-up to a storm), trim trees, install roof straps, reinforce garage doors, and clear rain gutters and downspouts.
+Preparing now can go a long way in reducing property damage during a storm.
+Install storm shutters (alternatively, pre-cut plywood so it’s ready to install over windows in the build-up to a storm), trim trees, install roof straps, reinforce garage doors, and clear rain gutters and downspouts.

 Have you documented your belongings?

-Document your home and belongings with photos or video.
-If you need to report a claim, having an inventory will help expedite that process and help ensure an accurate claim payment for your covered belongings.
-Email a copy of it and other important documents to yourself, upload it to an online cloud storage account (ex: Google Drive, Dropbox, or Amazon Drive), or mail physical copies to someone who lives outside the hurricane zone.
+Document your home and belongings with photos or video to create a home inventory.
+If you need to report a claim, having this inventory will help expedite that process and help ensure an accurate claim payment for your covered belongings.
+Email a copy of it and other important documents to yourself, upload it to an online cloud storage account, or mail physical copies to someone who lives outside the hurricane zone.
+Download and fill out an inventory form.

 TWIA Is Prepared, Too